j-euler/adaq-doc/docs/source/tutorial.rst

    $ httk-computer-setup

 For this tutorial, we have named the computer ``ht_tetralith``.
-If you make an mistake, you restart or can edit the ``config`` file in the ``ht.project/computer/ht_tetralith/`` folder.
+If you make a mistake, you restart the config or can edit the ``config`` file in the ``ht.project/computer/ht_tetralith/`` folder.
-Once it looks ok, you install *httk* at the supercomputer with:
+Once it looks ok, you install *httk* on the supercomputer with the following command:

 .. code-block:: console

    $ httk-computer-install <computer name>

-Now, everything is setup to continue with the rest of the tutorial.
+Now, everything is set up to continue with the rest of the tutorial.

 .. comment setup globel computor or move computer between ADAQ projects :